trivorak/midigen/README.md

 ### Refocus
 ---
 Refocus of this project to use a Raspberry Pi Zero 2 W with a camera to take pictures and generate midi output from those images.
 Research will stay in project but the main focus of the project is changed.

 ### Roadmap
 ---
  Generate an array based on notes in scale
 - [x] Snap to Key
 - [ ] RPI camera module
 - [ ] Image Color Look up
 - [ ] Ever changing image every step (take picture between notes)
 - [ ] Midi Not Output

-#### "To-Do" Break Down
+#### "ToDo" Break Down

 - [x] Randomly select root note
 - [x] Generate a scale array to use for note looking (snap to key/scale)